glow Jeepin.com

 Once all the overlays have been installed, put the gauges back into the cluster housing.
 If you choose to remove the OEM cluster lights from the back of the housing, you can pass the overlay connectors through the holes left by the OEM lights, otherwise you'll need to bunch the wires up and run them out the side as I've done below.

-If you do remove the OEM lights, you won't be able to see or read your odometer at night.
+If you do remove the OEM lights, you won’t be able to see or read your odometer at night.
 I chose to leave the OEM lights in so that I could still see the odometer at night.
-The glow doesn't look as good at night as a result, but it was a tradeoff I was willing to make.
+The glow doesn’t look as good at night as a result, but it was a trade off I was willing to make.

 The final result!
 This is what the gauges look like in blue, which is the color I prefer.
 They can also be switched to green as shown below if you want.
-The pics were taken with the gauges set to full intensity, which looks the best but is also way too bright for driving and lights up the whole interior.
-I usually have mine set for about 50% intensity and find that still looks good but doesn't put too much light.
+The photos were taken with the gauges set to full intensity, which looks the best but is also way too bright for driving and lights up the whole interior.
+I usually have mine set for about 50% intensity and find that still looks good but doesn’t put too much light.

 You're probably wondering where I mounted the control box and switch.
 Well, all I did was tuck them down behind the dash.
 I never really found a good place to mount the control panel that didn't require taking it apart first (which would mean unsoldering some wire connections), so I just tuck it up behind the bottom of the dash and only pull it out to adjust the glow, which isn't very often.
 At first I played with the color and intensity a lot, but like my old RS9000's, I eventually just found a setting I liked and left them there.